 Academic Calendar 2024-2025

-Mechanical and Materials Engineering (MECH)
+Mechanical Engineering (MECH)

 MECH 202 Mathematical and Computational Tools for Mechanical Engineers I Units: 3.50